-Contractual liability applies upon the purchase of a product under a contract of sale, however, it primarily applies to the seller of the product, not the manufacturer.
-Non-contractual liability applies to manufacturers in case their product is sold on the market to third parties who are consequently harmed by the product.
+Contractual liability applies upon the purchase of a product, under a contract of sale; however, it primarily applies to the seller of the product, not the manufacturer.
+Non-contractual liability applies to manufacturers if their product is sold on the market to third parties who are consequently harmed by the product.
 Under Czech law, there is also general product liability in respect of damage caused by dangerous products (this is based on the EU Product Liability Directive (85/374/EC)) as well as specific liability in respect of drugs set out in the Act on Drugs, which applies to the holder of the relevant marketing authorization.

 Furthermore, the manufacturer and the marketing authorization holder (and the importer, should the importer market the product) are jointly and severally liable in case of a faulty product.
 Goods are generally considered faulty if they are less safe than reasonably expected, taking into account their purpose and the time of their introduction to the market.

 The marketing authorization does not relieve the manufacturer or the holder of the marketing authorization from liability for damage caused by the drug when used in accordance with the Summary of Product Characteristics and the package leaflet.
 The marketing authorization holder is liable for damage caused by an effect of the drug not listed in the Summary of Product Characteristics (SPC); if such effect is listed in the SPC, the marketing authorization holder is liable as far as it can be proved that he caused such effect.
 Generally, it is the healthcare provider and not the marketing authorization holder who is liable for damage caused by the use of a drug without a marketing authorization or the use of a drug with a marketing authorization but in a manner, which is not in accordance with the marketing authorization (off-label use).